 - Are certain accommodation TYPES perfect or not because of the season?
 For example, glamping or rustic cabins in summer.
 Or a cozy inn, chalet or even ice castle in winter.

-6. COMPANION-Inspired: Pick better accommodations you’ll all love
+6. COMPANION-Inspired: Pick travel accommodations you’ll all love

-Picking better accommodations for your trip means picking a place everyone will love.
+Picking better travel accommodations means picking a place everyone will love.
 So, how to do this, you ask?
 Great question!

 - First, consider the ages, personalities and travel styles of all your travel companions.
-Would a TYPE of accommodation be super fun to stay at?
+Would a TYPE of accommodation be super fun to stay at, such as a hostel or resort?
 Do you need the convenience of lots of activities, a kitchen or a suite?
 Or, is it better to keep it super-relaxed?

 - Are certain options PERFECT or definitely OUT because of who’s going?
 For example, a romantic adults-only resort or a loud kid-friendly resort.